 Élodie Bouchez: No!

-Grégory Bernard: Quentin always shoots the script, he knows exactly what’s going to be shot, that’s one thing, he doesn’t hide anything from the public.
-He writes the script and…
+Grégory Bernard: Quentin always shoots the script; he knows exactly what’s going to be shot and he doesn’t hide anything from the public.

 GB: He’s open to changes on set, but he doesn’t change that much.